Skip to main content

 )

-Based on the above, our hybrid portfolio outperforms both stocks and bonds, and by a wide margin.
+Based on the above, our strategy portfolio outperforms both stocks and bonds, with lower drawdowns.

 Future Investigation #